Are the in person events point to point?

 How is the Birkie “Green”?

-- We encourage car pooling – please ride with friends and family to the start
+We encourage car pooling – please ride with your cohort to the start

 How can I recognize the amazing volunteers?